sbenmoussati/SymphonyElectron/docs/development/DEV_SETUP.md

 - Download and install Docker daemon [here](https://www.docker.com/products/docker-desktop)
 - Run the below docker commands under the project directory
 - To generate and tag the container
-`docker build -t linux:6.0.0 --build-arg REPO=https://github.com/symphonyoss/SymphonyElectron --build-arg BRANCH=linux .`
+`docker build -t linux:6.0.0 --build-arg REPO=https://github.com/finos/SymphonyElectron --build-arg BRANCH=main .`
 - To make sure the image is created and tagged correctly `docker images`
 - To run the docker image and generate the linux builds 🎉